If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 But in 1962, it was quite a different atmosphere, and the roars were from mobs of protesters, furious that an African-American student was planning to enroll.

 Before Ole Miss integration was over, federal troops were called in, hundreds were injured, and two had died.
-All so James Meredith could go to school.
+All so James Meredith, a Black U.S. Air Force veteran, could go to class.

 The Battle of Oxford, as some call it, was a pivotal moment in the Civil Rights struggle.
 It showed how strong local resistance would be to integration, and the lengths the federal government would go to see that civil rights were honored.